Château d'Hérouville: 1985 closure

 Legal and financial problems surrounded Magne's sale of the château in 1984.
 The studio closed on 25 July 1985, one year after Magne's suicide, Thibault and his team having been expelled by the liquidator of Michel Magne's estate.
 The château and its gardens were abandoned to squatters and overgrowth.
 In 2013, the château was put up for sale with an asking price of €1.29m, needing an estimated €300,000 of renovations.

 Reopening of recording studio

-In 2015 a group of audio engineers, including Stephane Marchi, rebuilt the recording studios and started the Sup HD audio audio recording master classes.
+In 2015 a group of audio engineers, including Stéphane Marchi, rebuilt the recording studios and started the Sup HD audio audio recording master classes.

 According to the BBC, the studio was due to re-open in 2016.

 Four years after the planned opening date the renovations were complete and the Château was opened again in September 2020.